Kalacia/Barbour/README.md

 # Solution 1 - Bank account C#
 **Console APP**
-Unit tests
+## Unit tests
  Unit tests are currently there for the core CRUD operations into the repository.
 Moqed as a service.

- Fringe cases are not yet implemented
+## Outstanding work
-Fringe cases, Validation and error checking
+Fringe cases, Validation and error checking.
+As i chose to focus on the second solution, as the validation work there would showcase my skills.

 # Solution 2 - Library managemednt C# dot net 8, Html and Javascript
 **MVC app**